jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 Alternatives are commonly used for purposes like the following:

-1)  To handle client-specific business logic that is determined at runtime
+1. To handle client-specific business logic that is determined at runtime
-2)  To specify beans that are valid for a particular deployment scenario (for example, when country-specific sales tax laws require country-specific sales tax business logic)
+2. To specify beans that are valid for a particular deployment scenario (for example, when country-specific sales tax laws require country-specific sales tax business logic)
-3)  To create dummy (mock) versions of beans to be used for testing
+3. To create dummy (mock) versions of beans to be used for testing

-To make a bean available for lookup, injection, or EL resolution using this mechanism, give it a javax.enterprise.inject.Alternative annotation and then use the alternative element to specify it in the beans.xml file.
+Any java class which has a no-args constructor and is in an archive with a beans.xml is available for lookup and injection.
+For EL resolution, it must contain @Named

 System requirements